RuleWorld/BNG_vscode_extension/README.md

 6. Open an existing .bngl file or create a new .bngl file

-Notes:
+Notes and tips:
 * Make sure the theme is dark-bngl
 * To change the theme:
-  Control + shift + P  Preferences: Color Theme  dark-bngl
+  Control + shift + P -> Preferences: Color Theme  dark-bngl
 * If suggestions disappear for tab autocomplete when typing in the .bngl file, control + space to show suggestions again
-* To inspect elements:
+* To inspect elements (for checking highlighting issues):
-  Control + shift + P  Developer: Inspect Editor Tokens and Scopes
+  Control + shift + P -> Developer: Inspect Editor Tokens and Scopes

 ## Release Notes

-No releases yet, current working version is 0.2.7.
-The extension currently supports mostly functional highlighting, various snippets and a run button that requires BioNetGen command line interface ([you can get it here](https://github.com/ASinanSaglam/BNG_cli)) and very basic plotting support for .gdat/.cdat/.scan files.
+No releases yet, current working version is 0.3.3.
+The extension currently supports mostly functional highlighting, various snippets, a run button that requires BioNetGen command line interface ([you can get it here](https://github.com/ASinanSaglam/BNG_cli)) and very basic both via the command line interface as well as built-in plotting that uses [Plotly](https://plotly.com/javascript/) for .gdat/.cdat/.scan files.

 -----------------------------------------------------------------------------------------------------------